netresearch/dhl-module-rates-express/doc/src/SetupDoc/configure.rst

 Only visible if "Customize Checkout Rates" is enabled in `Rates Request Settings`_.

-* *Modify International Rates*: Enable this if you want to add handling fees for international shipments.
+* *Modify International Rates*: Enable this if you want to add handling fees for international shipments to the rates.
-* *Calculate Handling Fee*: Select if the handling fee should be added as a fixed amount, or calculated as a percentage based on the shopping cart value.
+* *Calculate Handling Fee*: Select if the handling fee should be added as a fixed amount, or calculated as a percentage offset.
 * *Handling Fixed Fee*: Enter a fixed amount.
 Positive value will add a fee, negative value creates discount.
 * *Handling Percentage Fee*: Enter a percentage.
 Positive value will add a fee, negative value